All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

-Compounded semaglutide uses compounded formulations of the active ingredient as brand-name Wegovy but costs significantly less.
+Compounded semaglutide uses the prescribed active pharmaceutical ingredient as brand-name Wegovy but costs significantly less.
 The main differences are price, FDA approval status, and source pharmacy.

 Compounded semaglutide contains the same pharmaceutical-grade active ingredient as Wegovy but costs 60-80% less than the $1,300-1,400 monthly brand price.
 The STEP 1 trial[1]'s 14.9% weight[1] loss at 68 weeks applies to both formulations since they use identical semaglutide molecules.
 The primary differences are FDA approval status, packaging, and cost structure.